neo4j-product-examples/snowflake-graph-analytics/genre-recommendation/README.md

 ## Running GraphSAGE on IMDB in Snowflake

-The file `imdb/graph_sage.sql` is provided that you can run for example from inside the SnowsightUI after installing the Snowflake application `Neo4j Graph Analytics` inside your Snowflake account.
+The files `genre-recommendation/graph_sage_classification_task.sql` and `genre-recommendation/graph_sage_embeddings.sql` are provided that you can run for example from inside the SnowsightUI after installing the Snowflake application `Neo4j Graph Analytics` inside your Snowflake account.
 This sql file is a template in which you need to replace the placeholders.